 Concept, Direction, Interpretation: Felix Baumann (DE), Sean Henderson (US)

 Stage and visual design: Felix Baumann (DE), Sean Henderson (US/CH)

 Light design: Jiří Šmirk (CZ)

 Production: Von B bis Z | Baumann & Zöller GbR (DE)

 Co-production: Švestkový Dvůr / Plum Yard (CZ)

-A production combining dance, physical and visual theatre with circus.
+A production combining dance, physical theatre and circus with elements of the clownesque.
 The performance is amongst others inspired by The Way Things Go (1987), an art film by the Swiss artist duo Peter Fischli and David Weiss, which documents a long causal chain assembled of everyday objects.
 As well as the long traditions of silent movies and their founders like “Chaplin, Keaton, Llyod & others”.